google/proto-quic/src/tools/perf/docs/perf_bot_sheriffing.md

  If you still need help, ask the speed infra chat, or escalate to sullivan@.

+### Android Cross-Device Failures

+Sometimes when looking at failing android tests you will notice that there are tests on multiple devices failing.
+Sometimes (but not always) this means that there is a problem on the host machine.
+One way this problem can occur is if a test is using the wrong version of adb in one of its commands.
+This causes the adb server on the host to reset which can cause failures to anything trying to communicate with a device via adb during that time.
+A good tool for diagnosing this is the **Test Trace** step on the android runs.
+This is a trace of which tests are running.
+If you have all the tests across all the testing shards failing, it may be an issue on the host not with the tests.
+This will no longer be used when the android bots move to swarming, since each device will be sandboxed from the others and not run from a single point.

 ### Clobbering

 Sometimes when a compile step is failing, you may be asked to clobber